 To register as an employer and set up PAYE, you will need to answer a series of questions about your company, sign in to your Government Gateway account (or create one, if required), and complete the online form to register as an employer.

 When your application has been processed, HMRC will post your employer reference number and tax office reference number to your registered office.
 You will need these details to complete your company payroll and PAYE submissions to HMRC.

 You must register as an employer before the first payday.
 This can be done up to 2 months in advance.
 However, it can take up to 5 working days to receive your employer’s PAYE reference number, so you need to give yourself ample time.

-Using employees’ tax codes and National Insurance category letters, your payroll provider or payroll software will calculate how much Income Tax and NIC (if any) is owed.
-This includes employers’ NIC that your company must pay on each employee’s wages above £170/week.
+Using employees’ tax codes and National Insurance category letters, your payroll provider or payroll software will calculate how much Income Tax and NIC (if any) are owed.
+This includes employers’ NIC that your company must pay on each employee’s wages above £175/week.

 Other deductions may also need to be made, including pension contributions, student loan repayments, child maintenance payments, and Payroll Giving donations.

 You will report these payments and deductions to HMRC online on a Full Payment Submission (FPS) on or before each payday, and you must pay any deductions to HMRC on a monthly basis.
 However, if you are a small employer expecting to pay less than £1500 per month, you can arrange to pay HMRC quarterly (i.e. every 3 months).